meltano/meltano/docs/src/plugins/extractors/bing-ads.md

 The `tap-bing-ads` [extractor](/plugins/extractors/) pulls raw data from the [Bing Ads API](https://docs.microsoft.com/en-us/advertising/guides/).

-For more information, refer to the repository at <https://github.com/singer-io/tap-bing-ads>.
+To learn more about `tap-bing-ads`, refer to the repository at <https://github.com/singer-io/tap-bing-ads>.

 ## Getting Started